igrishaev/pg2/docs/services.md

 # Services Tested With

 This section brings real configuration samples for various services.
+Everyone is welcome to share their settings for AWS, Azure, etc.

 [neon.tech]: https://neon.tech/